Dakhla Morocco: Kitesurf Lagoon at the Sahara's Edge

 The primary season for kitesurfing and windsurfing

-The Alize trade winds are most consistent during the winter months, delivering reliable conditions for wind-dependent sports.
-Air temperatures are mild and comfortable (18-25 degrees Celsius), and the lagoon water remains warm enough for extended sessions without a thick wetsuit.
+The Alize trade winds are most consistent during the winter months, generally delivering reliable conditions for wind-dependent sports.
+Air temperatures are typically mild and comfortable, and the lagoon water stays manageable with a wetsuit.
 This is when the kite camps are busiest and the international kite community is most present.

 May to October -- Warm Season